Phillip-England/translation-bot/README.md

 # translation-bot

 Does your team use groupme?
-Are you constantly having to use google translate to ensure everyone on your team can read message?
+Are you constantly having to use google translate to ensure everyone on your team can read messages?
 Introducing: translation-bot!
 A quick and easy way to auto-translate groupme messages using deepl.com's translation API.

 ## Usage